Why Do We Need Warm-up? A Theoretical Perspective: Theoretical Analysis under -Smoothness

 \begin{restatable}{theorem}{theoremaimingdeterministic} Assume that $f$ is $(H_0,H_1)$-smooth, and it satisfies the Aiming condition with constant $\theta$ around the set of global minimizers $\cS$.
 Then the iterates of \algname{GD} with adaptive step-size $\theta \cdot \eta_k$ satisfy

 \end{restatable}

-To derive a tighter convergence rate, we split the iterations into two parts -- small and large function values -- and analyze them separately.
-The convergence rate in the convex setting is recovered by setting $\theta = 1$.
-Notably, the $1/\varepsilon$ term depends only on $H_0$, as in the standard convex \algname{GD} theory, while $H_1$ influences only the constant term.
-Comparing the bounds in \Cref{th:aiming_deterministic_adaptive_step-size} and \Cref{th:lower_bounds}, we observe that \textbf{\algname{GD} with a warm-up adaptive step-size outperforms the fixed step-size version when $H_1(f(w_0)-f^*)/\varepsilon$ is large}, i.e., when the algorithm is poorly initialized or a high precision solution is required.
-This factor can be significant, potentially even exponential in $H_1{\rm dist}(w_0,\cS)$ \citep{gaash2025convergence}.
-These findings offer a theoretical justification for the practical need for a warm-up when network initialization is sub-optimal.
+To analyze convergence under increasing step-size, we split the iterations into two regimes corresponding to large and small function values and study them separately.
+The convex rate is recovered by setting $\theta = 1$.
+Notably, the $1/\varepsilon$ term depends only on $H_0$, as in standard convex \algname{GD} theory, while $H_1$ affects only the constant term.
+Comparing the bounds in \Cref{th:aiming_deterministic_adaptive_step-size} and \Cref{th:lower_bounds}, we find that \emph{\algname{GD} with a warm-up adaptive step-size converges faster than with a fixed step-size when the initialization factor $H_1(f(w_0)-f^*)/\varepsilon$ is large}, that is, when the initial loss is large.
+This factor can be substantial, potentially even exponential in $H_1{\rm dist}(w_0,\cS)$ \citep{gaash2025convergence}.

 Next, we consider another widely studied class of structured non-convex functions, which encompasses the $\mu$-PL functions--known to hold for sufficiently over-parameterized networks \citep{liu2022loss}.
 Moreover, PL is considered the weakest sufficient condition ensuring linear convergence of \algname{GD} \citep{karimi2016linear}. \begin{restatable}{theorem}{theorempleterministic} Assume that $f$ is $(H_0,H_1)$-smooth, and it satisfies $\mu$-PL condition.
 Then the iterates of \algname{GD} with adaptive step-size $\eta_k$ satisfy